NMCameron/CardGame/README.md

-# Jacobs Big Hogged Card Game
+# Jacob's Big Hogged Card Game
-A card game from the mind of higbeej16 digitalized by NMCameron
+A card game from the mind of /higbeej16 digitalized by /NMCameron

 Introduction
 =